virtualscienceforum/virtualscienceforum/organizerguide.md

 ### Final preparations: 1 week before the session

 In the virtual conference setting moderators play a vital role.
 Find moderators for your event.
-The role of the moderator is very demanding, and we recommend finding more than one moderator.
+The moderator's role is demanding, and we recommend finding more than one person to fill it.
 The moderators should also be familiar with the sesion topic.

 Set up an appointment with the speakers and the moderators to introduce them to the platform.
 It is likely that a common slot for all might be hard to find and individual appointments might become necessary.
-If your session is over subscribed, we will ask you to filter the applicants list that you want to allow participating in the session.
+If your session is over-subscribed, we will ask you to filter the applicants list that you want to allow participating in the session.

 ### During the session